batcholi/XenonCode/README.md

 The port index must be specified after the input keyword and a trail operator `.`
 The port index may be specified via a constant as well (must be known at compile time).
 Function arguments must be surrounded with parenthesis and their types must be specified.
 Input functions cannot be called directly by the user.
-They can only be defined, then the device will automatically call them as data is received.
+They can only be defined, then the device will automatically call them if data has been received, at the end of a clock cycle.
 ```
 input.0 ($arg1:number, $arg2:text)
     $stuff = $arg1